bowenchin/Bootstrap_Training/README.md

 - [x] Extend your Bootstrap website to include a slider to show different visual effects (Refer to "keep_homepage_slider" branch)
 - [x] Create 2 local file, one to save your term 2 timetable, one showing your personal CV, use AJAX to get the content and display on a new page (Refer to "personal_info" branch)
 - [x] Build a contact form with validation, upon successful submission, pop out a successful message box (Refer to "personal_info" branch; implemented form validation in contact form instead of user registration)
-- [ ] Build a simple user registration form with validation, upon successful submission, pop out a successful message box
+- [x] Build a simple user registration form with validation, upon successful submission, pop out a successful message box (Refer to "signup_page" branch)

 ### Week 4: SQL
 - [ ] Design a database with tables to store user registration information similar to https://services.veriguide.org/veriguide/register.jsp?service=BASIC
 - [ ] Complete the user registration form and save the data in MySQL database
-- [ ] Display all registred users data in a table
+- [ ] Display all registered users data in a table